 Getting in and out of a kayak can be tricky, especially if you’re a beginner.
-But even if you do have experience, as you know, getting in and out of your kayak isn’t the easiest task.
+But even if you do have experience, getting in and out of your kayak isn’t the easiest task.
+And it’s definitely not graceful.
+Some people fall into their kayak, some flop, and others squirm and wiggle their way in.

 Read on to get the details of successfully getting in and out of your kayak … without looking silly doing it.